 Why Do You Need an EPLI Coverage?

 It is not uncommon for a business owner to have to deal with an issue in the workforce.
 Defending your business against these allegations can be time-consuming and very expensive.
 If you have a small business, the legal process can be devastating, both financially and with regard to the reputation of your business.
 EPLI coverage can help your business fight these allegations and still feel confident about the future.
 Not only does EPLI coverage protect your business through the litigation process, but you will also receive consultation on risk aversion strategies so that you are less likely to deal with another workplace issue in the future.

 Extent of Coverage

-Employment Practices Liability Insurance helps protects against covered claims filed by your current and previous employees, as well as potential candidates that you choose not to hire.
+Employment Practices Liability Insurance helps protect against covered claims filed by your current and previous employees, as well as potential candidates that you choose not to hire.
 Any seasonal employees or independent contractors are also eligible to file a claim against your business.
 Common issues in the workplace that lead to claims are wage and hour, wrongful termination, sexual harassment, breach of contract, wrongful discipline, and illegal discrimination based on age, race, or sex.

 What Is Not Covered by EPLI?